mms112/ExpandWorldPrefabs/README.md

 - delay: Delay in seconds for the RPC call.
 - source: ZDO id.
 The RPC call is faked to be from owner of this ZDO.
   - Parameters are supported.
 For example `<zdo>` can be useful.
+- packaged: If true, the parameters are sent as a package.
+Default is false.
+  - This must be set to true for some RPC calls.
 - 1: First parameter.
 - 2: Second parameter.
 - 3: Third parameter.